thixotropist/ghidra_import_tests/Roadmap.md

 predict the evolution paths for components of a RISCV-64 network appliance toolchain.
 Then we can start working up possible add-ons to Ghidra to keep pace.

+The longer term goal is to gain some insight into what is possible when compilers autovectorize source code into riscv vector intrinsic functions.
+Will Ghidra's decompiler be able to reconstruct the original C code or assist in locating compiler errors?

 ## Hardware

 https://www.sifive.com/boards/hifive-pro-p550